-The Edinburgh congregation was formed in 1893 or soon afterwards.
+The Edinburgh congregation was formed in 1893, the earliest reference to it being in the Church accounts for the year ending 31st March 1894.
+In the years following, the services are recorded as being taken by D. Mackenzie, missionary (1894-95), G. Mackay, student (1895-96), and D. Beaton, probationer (1896-97).
 Some of the people were of Lowland origin, and almost immediately there was a dispute over whether the services should be in English only or in English and Gaelic.
-About a dozen people left over the decision to hold services in both languages (see FPM vol. 26, pp. 185-6).
-A Communion was held in April 1896 at the Tron Free Church in Chambers Street with about 400 people attending the Sabbath evening service (FPM vol. 1 p.
+About a dozen people left over the decision to hold services in both languages (see FPM, Vol. 26, pp. 185-6).
+A Communion was held in April 1896 at the Tron Free Church in Chambers Street with about 400 people attending the Sabbath evening service (FPM, Vol. 1, p.
 36).
 The congregation became a sanctioned charge in November 1897.
 Between 1900 and 1902, the services were conducted by a student, Donald Macleod from Oban.
 The usual place of meeting was the Hall, 20 Chambers Street.